Bio

 His 8 DVD releases (see here) sold over 1.2m copies and the uncut versions (of the oldest 4) are available to watch on his YouTube Channel (here).
 The original YouTube upload of his Laughing and Joking show DVD had 24m+ views and now has a new lease of life on streaming platforms such as Amazon Prime.

 As DVDs sales plummeted 2015 saw him get his first Netflix Special and 2026 will see him record his 5th, in September.
-His Netflix collaborations are listed on here.
+His Netflix collaborations are listed on here and Other Specials details his recent output on platforms such as YouTube.

 This blog is starting to document his tours and so, for example, you can read about Terribly Funny (which became Terribly Funny 2.0 and sold over 1.2m tickets globally) – here.
 And there are also details of the TF Tour Programme here.